byrneliam2/congo-hadr/README.md

 ## My Role
 I was in charge of development and technical validation.
 I worked closely with designers and UX team members to create prototypes for the database and associated connections.

+### References
+Thanks to Devdactic for the Ionic tutorial at https://devdactic.com/ionic-side-menu-tabs/